Why Summer Is the Best Time for Corporate Events

 Enjoy our month-long display of nature at its finest!
-Marvel at the Blue Morpho as hundreds of these tropical butterflies fill the Day Butterfly Center with their iridescent-blue splendor.
-If the trend continues, visitors to the Day Butterfly Center will witness the largest display of Blue Morpho Butterflies on the planet during September.
+Each September, marvel at the Blue Morpho as hundreds of these tropical butterflies fill the Day Butterfly Center with their iridescent-blue splendor.
+Visitors to the Day Butterfly Center will witness the largest display of Blue Morpho Butterflies on the planet during September!

-Join us Sept.
-XX for a Blue Morpho Butterfly Reception.
-For only $25, guests will have exclusive after-hours access to the Cecil B. Day Butterfly Center.
+Join us Saturday, Sept.
+7 or 14 for the annual Blue Morpho Butterfly Reception.
+For only $35, guests will have exclusive after-hours access to the Cecil B. Day Butterfly Center.
 Each guest will receive a complimentary glass of red wine or grape juice, which the Blue Morphos are attracted to.
-As guests stroll through the Butterfly Center enjoying their beverage, they will have up-close and personal experiences with these iridescent blue beauties – the most social butterfly species in the world.
+As guests stroll through the Butterfly Center enjoying their beverage, they will enjoy up-close and personal experiences with these iridescent blue beauties – the most social butterfly species in the world!
 Call 1.844.265.7906 for details.

 The Blue Morpho (Morpho peleides) is a spectacular butterfly native to the rainforests of South and Central America.
 The undersides of the wings are brown with eyespots, but the contrasting upper sides could be considered the most brilliant, vivid blue that nature has to offer.
 This iridescent color actually results from microscopic scales on the backs of their wings reflecting light, giving the brilliant shimmering blue appearance.
 As a Blue Morpho flies, its contrasting wing colors of brilliant blue and dull brown fool the eye and make the Morpho look as if it is appearing and disappearing, paying tribute to its name ‘morpho’ – which actually means “to change or modify.”